Looking to trade cryptocurrencies online but not sure whether Binance or Coinbase is right for you?

 Starting with Binance, the platform's list of supported markets will ultimately depend on what you are looking to achieve.
 For example, if you want to buy cryptocurrency instantly with a Visa or MasterCard, you will have access to 28 coins.

-This covers a good blend of options - ranging from Bitcoin, Ripple, and Tether to Basic Attention Token, Chainlink, and PancakeSwap.
+This covers a good blend of options - ranging from Bitcoin, Ripple (XRP), BNB, Cardano and Dogecoin to Ethereum, and Vechain.
 If, however, you are planning to use the Binance exchange, you'll have access to hundreds of digital currencies.

 In fact, Binance is often the go-to place to purchase newly created tokens that have yet to be listed on other exchanges.
 In particular, this includes a significant number of ERC-20 tokens.